Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 - Image Grid Section

 3. Technical Details

-- Installation Requirements
+### Installation Requirements

-- Dependencies and Libraries
+### Dependencies and Libraries
+- Python 3.12.8
+- pip install streamlit
+- pip install pandas

-- Debugging and Troubleshooting
+### Debugging and Troubleshooting
+- Sometimes images may not all load from Github depending on the network try the Refresh Dataframe button in the app or clear the cache from the hamburger menu in Streamlit.
+You can also clear your browsers cache.